Outgassing 101 – Coating pinholing and prevention methods

 So how is outgassing prevented?
 There are a few industry-proven methods and techniques.
 Some may offer a minor improvement while others can resolve issues quite dramatically.
 A combination of many of these methods is always the best approach.

 Low-viscosity primers may seal some low-pressure pores, but for higher-pressure channels or capillary vapor exit points undergoing a rapid increase of pressure from the direct heat of the sun, primers will be unable to collapse and plug those holes.
-Instead, the primer will experience passageways left behind as pinholes, allowing air to continue to escape into the top coats.
 In addition, many penetrating primers are either solvent-based or water-based, and that means sorting out and contending with the possible introduction of water (vapor), over-priming issues, recoat windows or solvent entrainment.
 Using a primer is a matter of weighing the pros and cons.

-Furthermore, depending on the porosity of the concrete, one thin coat cannot always be expected to completely seal the substrate.
-Usually, for an effective system using only priming as your first method to defend against outgassing, multiple coats would likely be needed.
-Again, this can pose other problems with logistics, timing, recoating, solvent entrainment and performance issues if not managed correctly.
+Usually, for an effective system using only priming as your first method to defend against outgassing, multiple coats would likely be needed or back-rolling often would assist in collapsing any pinholes in the primer itself.
 Circumstances in which they do help are where they are used responsibly and carefully and with patience, allowing them time to cure correctly, to seal the initial low-pressure or no-pressure pores that have not yet gained much vapor pressure.

 Breathable high-density mortars or polymer slurry coats

-You can prevent outgassing by making sure the slab temperature is equal to or greater than the overhead air temperature, thereby reversing the air flow.
+You can prevent outgassing by making sure the slab temperature is equal to or greater than the overhead air temperature, thereby reversing the air flow (shading the area or applying product in the late afternoon or better yet, into the evening when temperatures are decreasing).
 In this case, assuming the barometric pressure is also benign at that moment, you may actually observe product dimpling as it is “sucked” into the pores and capillaries.
 This makes for incredible bond strength to the substrate.
 This condition can be brought about naturally when cooler air travels over a warmer slab; also if logistics allow it, by pre-heating the slab by indirect heat or increasing the air temperature sufficiently to bring the slab temperature up to ambient conditions, then shutting off the heat and allowing cooler air to engulf the warmer slab.
 Measuring substrate temperature against the overhead air is usually the best and most proper method of reducing the occurrence of outgassing, especially if the preference is to use no other mitigating material or method.

 Avoiding direct sun

-In warm and dry environments, especially in the summer months, or all year round in the West and Southwest, the timing of the application matters.
-Whether early in the morning or late in the evening, it is best to avoid direct exposure to sunlight as much as possible.
-Direct sun or direct heat can supercharge the expansion of air and moisture, and therefore create the most aggressive occurrence of outgassing, which is typically a buildup of higher-pressure channeling out towards release points.
+No matter what time of day, it is best to avoid direct exposure to sunlight as much as possible.
+Direct sun or direct heat can supercharge the expansion of air and moisture, and therefore create the most aggressive occurrence of outgassing, which is typically a rapid buildup of higher-pressure channeling out towards release points.

 This superheating effect can cause outgassing to last a while longer, even as cooler air may come in later in the day.
-As mentioned previously, outgassing typically stops or reverses as cooling of air takes place in the evening (if it takes place) over a warmer slab or as it reaches similar temperatures.
-If the slab is warmer than the now cooling air above it, the slab will pull the cold air above it downward reversing the effect.
-However, direct heat all day may still have expanded air that craves a release of pressure even hours after the sun sets, and this pressure may be too high for other forces to play out.
+Even as cooler air approaches towards the evening, direct heat all day may still have expanded air that craves a release of pressure even hours after the sun sets, and this pressure may be too high for other forces to play out.
 Once the expanding air pressure does finally achieve equilibrium, then the effect can dramatically reverse at a tilting point in the evening, assuming the slab is still slightly warmer and cooler air is passing over — and, of course, assuming other desirable environmental conditions are present.
 When this tilting point happens however can be somewhat unpredictable, but will be noticeable.

 Atmospheric pressure and air flow

 Layering is a popular method that Epoxytec recommends to assist with minimizing the pinholing from concrete outgassing, especially with the Epoxytec CPP Series.
-The Epoxytec CPP Series is intended to go on thick, and like other high-build epoxy coatings, it’s exothermic.
+The Epoxytec CPP Series is intended to go on thick, and like other high-build epoxy coatings, it’s thermosetting.
 The thicker it goes on, the more mass and generated heat.
-There is not usually enough heat to cause major concern, but cooking in direct sun would compound the problem of overheating the trapped air, and vapor would begin to build and look for a way to escape.
+There is not usually enough heat to cause major concern, but cooking in direct sun or if sprayed “hot” would compound the problem of overheating.
+The trapped air, and vapor would begin to build and look for a way to escape.
 Starting with a thinner layer of material would keep the temperature lower, and actually create insulation (radically reducing the outgassing effect caused by the exothermic reaction of future buildup) for the subsequent build-up coats on top.
 The thinner the increment, the lower the exothermic effect.

 This method takes time and does slow down progress.
 Close observation is required during the initial coating.
 Once it is gelling, the material will be semi-firm.
 With the Epoxytec CPP Series, this would even allow time to push material manually into stubborn, large pinholes.
 The thicker version Epoxytec CPP (in trowel-grade form) could also be used to chase larger, higher pressure pinholes in between coats, to hand-apply directly over a challenging outgassing pinhole.
 If all else fails, Epoxytec would even recommend an epoxy stick to plug these holes, such as MCOR’s InstaFIX Epoxy Stick.